shaadclt/Doctor-Assist-crewAI/README.md

 - CrewAI for the agent and task management tools.

 ## Contact
-For any questions or suggestions, please contact [Mohamed Shaad] at [shaadclt@gmail.com].
+For any questions or suggestions, please contact Mohamed Shaad at shaadclt@gmail.com.